dagness/dagness.github.io/index.md

 classes: wide
 ---

-I recently completed my PhD in Agricultural & Resource Economics at UC Berkeley.
-In Fall 2024, I will be starting as an Assistant Professor at the University of Maryland, College Park - Department of Economics.
+I am an Assistant Professor of Economics at the University of Maryland, College Park.
+I completed my PhD in Agricultural and Resource Economics at UC Berkeley in 2024.
 My research focuses on urbanization, agricultural transformation, and social networks in East Africa.

-I've been supported by an NSF GRFP grant and have recently been working with the DIME unit at the World Bank.
-Prior to coming to my PhD, I was a Research Manager at Stanford University and a Research Associate at IPA - Kenya.

 ## Working Papers
 1. [Housing and Human Capital: Condominiums in Ethiopia]({{ site.url }}/assets/hhc_jmp.pdf) - with T. Getahun <br>